-After you and your spouse get a divorce you are able to claim retirement benefits based on your own earnings as long as you have been employed and have built up enough credits through paying social security taxes in your working years.
+After you and your spouse get a divorce you can claim retirement benefits based on your earnings as long as you have been employed and have built up enough credits through paying social security taxes in your working years.
 In the alternative, you can claim benefits based on your spouse’s working history and earnings record.
 It doesn’t matter whether you worked or not if you want to claim benefits based on your spouse’s work record.

-One last point- if you are over the age of 62 and you have been divorced from your spouse for at least tow years you are eligible to receive social security benefits based on your ex-spouse’s earnings.
-It does not matter if your ex-spouse has not elected to start to receive benefits as of yet.
+One last point- if you are over the age of 62 and you have been divorced from your spouse for at least two years you are eligible to receive social security benefits based on your ex-spouse’s earnings.
+It does not matter if your ex-spouse has not elected to start receiving benefits as of yet.

 What is the maximum amount of money that you can receive in Social Security benefits?

-What happens to your Social Security benefits in the event that you decide to remarry?
+What happens to your Social Security benefits if you decide to remarry?

 If your ex-spouse gets remarried but you do not then your benefits under Social Security will not be impacted at all.
-In the event that you remarry you generally cannot collect benefits any longer based on your ex-spouse’s retirement or disability eligibility.
+If you remarry you generally cannot collect benefits any longer based on your ex-spouse’s retirement or disability eligibility.
 You could, however, receive benefits based on your current spouse’s retirement or disability record.

-What happens to your Social Security benefits in the event that your ex-spouse dies?
+What happens to your Social Security benefits if your ex-spouse dies?

 Why is managing risk an important part of a Texas divorce case?

-If you face risk in the way of injury or loss of some sort it would make sense to buy insurance to compensate you in the event that that risk turns into a reality.
+If you face risk in the way of injury or loss of some sort it would make sense to buy insurance to compensate you if that risk turns into a reality.
 This is why people buy life and health insurance.
-In the event that you get sick, injured or pass away, these insurance policies would either compensate a beneficiary or could help you shift the burden of paying for expensive procedures and medication.
+If you get sick, injured, or pass away, these insurance policies would either compensate a beneficiary or could help you shift the burden of paying for expensive procedures and medication.

 The impacts of divorce on your health insurance coverage

-As I just noted, it is not uncommon for an entire family to have their health insurance provided by a single, employer provided health insurance policy.
-In the event that a divorce occurs, however, your coverage may end at some point.
-You can see out COBRA insurance in the time period immediately following the divorce so that you do not have any gaps in your insurance coverage, however.
+As I just noted, it is not uncommon for an entire family to have their health insurance provided by a single, employer-provided health insurance policy.
+If a divorce occurs, however, your coverage may end at some point.
+You can see out COBRA insurance in the period immediately following the divorce so that you do not have any gaps in your insurance coverage, however.

 The impacts of divorce on your life insurance coverage